Gold and Platinum “Trump Cards” and the EB-5 Visa

 Key Takeaways

-The new Trump Cards and the EB-5 visa program should play complementary roles in efforts to attract global capital and top-tier talent.
-By supplementing the existing EB-5 program, the Trump Cards can accelerate private investments to create jobs for American workers.
+The new Trump Cards and the EB-5 visa program provide separate visa pathways to attract global capital and top-tier talent.

 The EB-5 program is the established, statutorily authorized pathway to attract foreign investors to the U.S. It has delivered $350 billion in economic impact and created over 1.5 million American jobs—at no cost to taxpayers—and should continue to be fully supported by Congress and the administration.